Introduction

 Chapter 8 – The Art of Business

-To me, the owners and leaders of these companies stand out for being remarkably in touch with, and focused on, what most of us would probably agree are the good things in life.
+To me, the owners and leaders of these companies stand out for being remarkably in touch with and focused on what most of us would probably agree are the good things in life.
 By that, I mean that they are very clear in their own minds about what life has to offer at its best- in terms of exciting challenges, camaraderie, compassion, hope, intimacy, community, a sense of purpose, feelings of accomplishment, and so on- and they have organized the business so that they and the people they work with can get it.
 When outsiders come in contact with such a business, they can’t help but feel the attraction.
 The company is cool because what’s going on inside it is good and it’s fun, it’s interesting, it’s something you want to be associated with.

 “I think you need to feel in your gut that whatever you do is the most interesting, exciting, worthwhile thing you could be doing at that moment.
 Otherwise, how do you convince anyone else?
 If I thought storing boxes on shelves was boring, I would never have been able to attract the great people I work with, and we wouldn’t have been able to accomplish what we have done.”

-The difference between the Small Giants and everyone else lies in their refusal to let go of the passion and their success in keeping it alive … So how do they do it?
+The difference between the Small Giants and everyone else lies in their refusal to let go of their passion and their success in keeping it alive … So how do they do it?
 To begin with, they understand that you can’t measure the value of what a company does by looking at how big it is and how much profit it generates… Instead, the Small Giants focus on the relationships that the company has with its various constituencies- employees, customers, community, and suppliers.
 Why?
 Partly, no doubt, because relationships are rewarding in of themselves, but perhaps also because their strength reveals the degree to which people are inspired by the company, and its ability to inspire them is the best measure of how they perceive the value of what the company does.
 If they are as passionate about it as the founders and leaders, the financial results are likely to follow.

 But the small Giants also know those relationships are fragile.
 They depend on a level of trust and intimacy that’s easily lost.
 All it takes is a little neglect.
 If you allow yourself to get distracted, if you stop working on whatever it is that ties you to the people you do business with, the intimacy will vanish, the trust will dissipate, and the bonds will erode.